tflo/Ctx-Typeset-Tool/Ctx Typeset Tool-source/Doc/Manual.md

 maybe 10.9, 10.8.
 On 10.8 systems notifications won’t work and you should disable notifications permanently in the settings section in the script.

-*Python* must be installed for file URL parsing.

 *awk* must be installed for the version query.

 If you compile the script as standalone application it should run properly,